Climate Change, Weather, and Food.

 I purchased a small Prius C, so that I could generate my own energy and store it in a battery, allowing me to use less petrol.
 From there I purchased an e-tron, a car that gave me 40km with an electric battery (plugged in overnight) and then I could use fuel for the rest of my journey.
 I purchased the car in 2015, it was a demo and then in 2021 I got in the car and it said “all systems fail”.
 After some time, I was informed that my electric battery had died and that it would need to be replaced.
 Thank goodness it was still under warranty.
 It took 9 months for the battery to arrive from Germany and for me to get my car back.
 In the meantime, Mercedes Benz called and asked if I would like to be an ambassador for their electric car.
 It seemed to me the next step in doing the best I could for the environment.
 It was a magnificent car, but relying on my house mains to charge it meant that I would only get 90km on the charge overnight.
 It took 48 hours to completely charge the car to get just over 400km.
 Our electricity bill went way up.

 Finally my car was returned to me, I gave the Mercedes back and decided to sell the e-tron.
-The new battery cost Audi $23,000, I sold my 7 year old car for $20,000, so in other words that very expensive battery meant nothing to the worth of the car.
+The new battery cost Audi $23,000, I sold my 7-year-old car for $20,000, so in other words that very expensive battery meant nothing to the worth of the car.
 Imagine if I had had to pay for it!

 It started me thinking and then reading about the electric batteries in vehicles and I decided I was going to go back to a fully diesel small car.
 I know that seems odd, but I weighed up everything and believed that the push for electric cars was not necessarily that good for the environment.
-When I was given the Mercedes electric car it was Mercedes vision to see every one of their cars electric within the decade.
+When I was given the Mercedes electric car it was Mercedes vision to see every one of their cars electrics within the decade.
 I noticed they have now changed their tune as have Ford and many other car manufacturers.
 It seems electric cars are not what we have first thought them to be.

 All these stories are anecdotal and N=1 but it’s what I observed.

 While I can do nothing about what other people think and do regarding the environment, I do have total autonomy about what I do.
 I’ve changed my ways and made myself the person who does things to save our health and our planet.
-I’m one person, but I’m all I can change.
+I’m one person, but I’m all I can change

 I’m not so sure the predictions for climate change are correct.
-Everything they have predicted has not happened and when I listen to scientists who were once for the climate change debate and are now very much against it considering the data that is now available, I’ve thought differently about what I now call the climate hoax.
+Everything they have predicted has not happened and when I listen to scientists who were once for the climate change debate and are now very much against it considering the data that is now available, I’ve thought differently about what I now call the climate hoax

 But let’s get one thing clear, while climate may not be changing as we have been fearmongered into believing, I do believe we are rubbishing our planet and causing untold harm to all that live on it.

-My proposal is to live my life to the best I can, controlling what I can control and not being too worried or anxious about the news, the fear mongering the catastrophe narrative.
+My proposal is to live my life to the best I can, controlling what I can control and not being too worried or anxious about the news, the fear mongering and the catastrophe narrative.
 When I see these climate alarmists buying property on beach fronts and flying private planes, it makes me think that they may know something we don’t.
 Here’s what I do for the planet I love:

 1. I choose to buy organic and/or regenerative grown foods from my local farmer.